 How does MRI work?

-MRI scanners create images by manipulating the natural magnetic properties of the body’s atoms.
-When exposed to the MRI’s strong magnetic field and radio waves, the hydrogen atoms in the body align in a specific way.
-As they return to their original state, they emit radio signals, which are then processed by the MRI system to produce detailed images.
-The strength of the magnetic field is measured in Tesla (T).
-Generally, MRI scans are done either in 1.5T or 3T machines.
-At Whole Body MRI, we have them both to provide the best screening options according to specific requirements.
+MRI scanners create detailed images by using the magnetic properties of the body’s atoms.
+When the MRI machine’s strong magnetic field and radio waves interact with the hydrogen atoms in your body, these atoms align in a specific way.
+Then, as they return to their original state, they emit radio signals.
+Finally, The MRI system captures and processes these signals to create detailed images.

 What are the common uses of MRI?